EndPointCorp/end-point-blog/2020/04/01/magento-2-creating-a-custom-module.html.md

 );
 ```

-So we are telling Magento that our module will be named EndPoint_MyModule.
+We are telling Magento that our module will be named EndPoint_MyModule.

 #### Creating the etc/module.xml information file